Removed Features

 :application-class 'my-webapp)

-Here 'my-customized-page-wt function will have more priority than one defined in Weblocks.
+Here the 'my-customized-page-wt function will have higher priority than the one defined in Weblocks.

 Note.
-This context matching logic was too complex and at some places it was intersected with CLOS and generic functions that is why I've decided to exclude templates from the core of the Weblocks.
+This context matching logic was too complex and in some places it intersected with CLOS and generic functions which is why I decided to exclude templates from the Weblocks core.

-As an example for the oldschool templating you may see Weblocks Twitter Bootstrap theme.
+As an example of old-school templating, you may see Weblocks Twitter Bootstrap theme.

 Footnotes